Tessian’s mission is to secure the human layer by empowering people to do their best work, without security getting in their way.

 But, given the frequency of attacks year-on-year, it’s clear that spam filters, antivirus software, and other legacy security solutions aren’t enough.
 That’s where Tessian comes in.

 Tessian fills a critical gap in security strategies that SEGs, spam filters, and training alone can’t.

 By learning from historical email data, Tessian’s machine learning algorithms can understand specific user relationships and the context behind each email.
 This allows Tessian Defender to detect a wide range of impersonations, spanning more obvious, payload-based attacks to difficult-to-spot social-engineered ones like CEO Fraud and Business Email Compromise.

 Once detected, real-time warnings are triggered and explain exactly why the email was flagged, including specific information from the email.
-(See below.)
-This is an important function.
-Why?
-Because, according to Jeff, “People learn best when they get fast feedback and when that feedback is in context,”
+Best of all?
+These warnings are written in plain, easy-to-understand language.